andrewle19/CometCrush/README.txt

 External Requirements:
-The user needs python perferablly python 3.Also user needs the python library pygame.
+The user needs python preferably python 3.Also user needs the python library pygame.

 Setup and Installation:
 Inside command prompt or Terminal for UNIX